 \section{Topological Phase Transitions for Various Flux Quantum Ratios}

 We want to complete the numerical study of Sec.~\ref{sec:second_section} and inquire the possibility of topological phase transitions of the Hofstadter model for flux quantum ratios $\varphi\neq 1/2$ and particle densities $\rho \neq 1/2$ that can still be explored within the limits of ED.
-In contrast to other methods, ED has the advantage that the aforementioned influence of the cluster geometry on the validity of the LSM constraint can be inquired; in addition, a mean-field ansatz is difficult to implement for band fillings other than $1/2$, where the order parameter is unknown.
-This is already an issue on the honeycomb lattice~\cite{Mis}, but especially problematic on the square lattice.
+In contrast to other methods, ED has the advantage that the aforementioned influence of the cluster geometry on the validity of the LSM-constraint can be inquired; in addition, a mean-field ansatz is difficult to implement for band fillings other than $1/2$, where the order parameter is unknown.
+This is already an issue for the Hofstadter model on the honeycomb lattice~\cite{Mis}, but especially problematic on the square lattice.

 In the following, the Hamiltonian is always of the form

 where $\hat{H}(\vec{\theta})$ has been defined in Eq.~(\ref{Eq:Hofstadter_torus}).
 NNN-hopping is not included as NN-hopping is sufficient to break TRI.
 Here $\hat{H}_{\text{int}}(V)$ provides the long-range Coulomb interaction